Explained: What is Yubo (formerly Yellow)?

 Yubo (formerly know as Yellow) app is a social networking site where users can make new online friends.
 Users create an account and swipe left if they want to be friends with someone or right if they would like to pass that profile.
 According to media reports the app Yellow came under fire as it was linked to a number of teen sexting incidents in Ireland.
 It has since rebranded as Yubo.
-In this article we explain how Yellow works and address some concerns parents may have around the app.
+In this article, we explain how Yubo works and address some concerns parents may have around the app.

 How Does it Work?

 The mobile phone app is free to download.
-To create a Yellow profile, users must enter their Snapchat username, and give their first name, gender and date of birth.
+To create a Yubo profile, users must give their first name, gender, and date of birth.
 Users can then choose who they would like to connect with; boys, girls or both.
 Finally, users can then upload a profile picture and up to 5 other photos.
-The design of the app is similar to Tinder and encourages users to describe themselves using emoji’s, a feature that would appeal to younger users.
+The app encourages users to describe themselves using emoji’s, a feature that may appeal to younger users.

-Like Tinder users can swipe right if they see someone they want to connect with or left if they are not interested.
-If both users swipe right, their Snapchat handles are automatically added to their Yellow contacts list.
-Once matched users can also message each other within the Yellow App.
+Users can swipe right if they see someone they want to connect with or left if they are not interested.
+If both users swipe right they are matched and can message each other within the Yubo App.

-What is concerning about the yellow app is that it makes it easy for young people to connect with people they don’t know on Snapchat.
-Snapchat allows users to send each other photos and videos that disappear after a few seconds, something that has previously caused concern with parents around sexting.
+What is concerning about the Yubo app is that it makes it easy for young people to connect with people they don’t know and its design is similar in nature to adult dating apps like Tinder and Bumble.

-Users must be 13+ to sign-up for the Yellow app.
+Users must be 12+ to sign-up for the Yubo app.
 According to the terms of service, users between the ages of 13 – 17 years old should have parental permission before signing up or creating an account.
 Users aged 17 and under are only allowed to connect with other users aged between 13-17 years old.
 However, it is very easy to access the app using an incorrect date of birth.
 The lack of a robust age-verification tool poses a risk for young users and opportunities for predators.

 (NOTE: There is also a version available for adults aged 18+.)